michelleezhang/ludobots/README.md

 Video: https://youtu.be/uKB8FFeYaAg

 # robot generation
-This program generates a 3D creature (jointed, motorized, sensorized) with a random number of links (with random dimensions) and random sensor placement.
+Robots are composed of 3D blocks called "links" connected by joints, and have sensors that define how the robot moves.
+This program generates 3D jointed, motorized, and sensorized robots with a random number of links (with random dimensions) and random sensor placement.
 Links with sensors are colored green, and links without sensors are colored blue.

 First, a "spine" chain is grown in the y-direction.
 A random number 'num_links' is generated to determine the number of links in the chain.
 A "base" link is generated first, positioned at (0, 0) in 2D space.
 From there, the remaining links (given randomized dimensions) are added to the chain.